Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Results and Discussion

 \subsubsection{Global and per-dataset calibration}

-Table~\ref{tab:calibration-results} summarises the results of the described metrics cmAP, ECE, MCS, OCS and UCS for each of the 8 BirdSet test sets as well as the class-wise average performance irrespective of dataset origin.
+Table~\ref{tab:calibration-results} summarises the results of the described metrics cmAP, ECE, MCS, OCS and UCS for each of the seven BirdSet test sets and the POW validation set as well as the class-wise average performance irrespective of dataset origin.
 All metrics are weighted by class frequency.

 \paragraph{Discriminative Metrics} Across all test samples, AudioProtoPNet achieves the strongest discriminative performance by cmAP with 41.36, followed by Perch v2 with 39.16.
 BirdMAE and ConvNeXt$_{BS}$ follow with 35.57 and 32.20, respectively.
 Both top-performing models set the highest scores on a per-dataset basis as well.
-Our results are in slight contradiction to those reported by Merriënboer et al.~\cite{merrienboerPerch20Bittern2025}, since we use the larger version of AudioProtoPNet-20 and our BirdMAE model is fine-tuned in XCL rather than individually for each test dataset.
-Our BirdMAE checkpoint further utilises a simple classification head on top of the mean-pooled embeddings compared to the patch embeddings, which degrades performance.
+Our results slightly differ from those reported by \citet{merrienboerPerch20Bittern2025}, since we use the larger version of AudioProtoPNet-20 and our BirdMAE model is fine-tuned on XCL rather than individually for each test dataset.
+Our BirdMAE checkpoint further utilises a simple classification head on top of the mean-pooled embeddings rather than the patch embeddings, which degrades performance.

 \paragraph{Global calibration}